w7Ali/w7Ali/README.md

 # Hi there! 👋 I'm [Wahid Ali](https://github.com/w7Ali)

 Welcome to my GitHub profile!
-I'm passionate Data Scientists and Python Developers based in Ludhiana, Punjab.
-With a strong background in data analysis, machine learning, and software development, I love turning data into actionable insights and building robust applications.
+I'm a passionate Data Scientist, Python Developer, and Full Stack Developer based in Ludhiana, Punjab.
+With expertise in data analysis, machine learning, AI, and software development, I enjoy transforming data into actionable insights and building innovative applications.

-## 🌱 About Us
+## 🌱 About Me

-- 🔭 I'm currently working on leveraging machine learning for CodeCraftingLab.
+- 🔭 I'm currently working on integrating AI in software development with a focus on Generative AI, LangChain, RAG systems, and AI tools.
-- 🌱 I'm constantly learning and exploring new data science techniques and Python libraries.
+- 🌱 I have gained expertise in using the Solid Principles and Design Patterns to build scalable, maintainable, and efficient applications.
+- 💻 I'm also a full-stack developer, proficient in ReactJS, HTML, CSS, and JavaScript, and I love combining web development with AI and ML.
-- 👯 I'm open to collaborating on innovative data science projects or Django and fastapi development.
+- 👯 I'm open to collaborating on AI-driven projects, full-stack development, and exploring new technologies and tools.
-- 💬 Let's chat about anything related to data science, fastapi, django or technology in general.
+- 💬 Let's chat about anything related to data science, AI, machine learning, fastapi, Django, or technology in general.
 - 📫 Reach me via [Email](mailto:mr.wahidali7c@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/mr-wahid-ali-7c/).

 ## 🚀 Technologies & Tools

 I enjoy working with the following technologies and tools:

-- Python (NumPy, Pandas, Scikit-Learn, TensorFlow, Keras)
+- **Python** (NumPy, Pandas, Scikit-Learn, TensorFlow, Keras)
-- Jupyter Notebooks
-- SQL and NoSQL databases
-- Data Visualization (Matplotlib, Seaborn, Plotly)
-- Machine Learning and Deep Learning
+- **Machine Learning & Deep Learning**
+- **Generative AI** and **LangChain**
+- **RAG Systems** (Retrieval-Augmented Generation)
+- **AI Agents & Tools**
+- **ReactJS** for front-end development
-- Django and Django Rest Framework for web API
+- **Django** and **FastAPI** for backend & API development
-- FastAPI
+- **SQL** and **NoSQL** databases
+- **Data Visualization** (Matplotlib, Seaborn, Plotly)
-- Git and GitHub for version control
+- **Git & GitHub** for version control
+- **Solid Principles & Design Patterns** for clean code architecture

 ## 📈 GitHub Stats